selimslab/selimslab.github.io/_NOTES/social-sciences/psychology/cognitive-biases/cognitive-biases.md

 tags: soc top
 ---

-## TLDR
+## tldr

-We know almost nothing yet think we know the best, we often follow the easy path, we make decisions for trivial reasons and pretend otherwise, we often have double standards.
+We know almost nothing yet think we know the best.

+We often follow the easy path.

+We make decisions for trivial reasons and pretend otherwise.

+We often have double standards.

 We follow stories, winners, bandwagons, ..

 We do almost everything to feel a bit better.

 ## Pride and Prejudice